 Films like The Fast and The Furious make street racing cool and exciting, but it’s important to remember that these activities are still illegal and can land you in a lot of hot water.
-If you have been charged with street racing in North County, San Diego, a Vista criminal defense lawyer can help you fight to have the charges reduced or dropped.
+If you have been charged with participating in a “speed contest” in North County, San Diego, a Vista street racing attorney can help you fight to have the charges reduced or dropped.

-If you are convicted of racing, you could be sentenced to up to 90 days in jail and $1,000 in fines.
+If you are convicted of participating in a speed contest, you could be sentenced to up to 90 days in jail and $1,000 in fines.
 There is mandatory 24 hours jail and 40 hours community service as minimum punishment.
 The court may also suspend your license and order the impound of your car.
 If someone is hurt, there is a minimum sentence of 30 days and the case could be charged as felony reckless driving.
 If drugs or weapons are found in the car, that could also result in felony charges.
 Don’t risk these sorts of penalties.
-A skilled Vista defense lawyer may be able to plead speed racing down to a lesser charge of exhibition of speed.
+A skilled Vista street racing attorney may be able to plead speed racing down to a lesser charge of exhibition of speed.

-If you have been accused of any form of illegal racing, call Vista criminal defense attorney Peter M. Liss at (760) 643-4050.
+If you have been accused of any form of illegal racing, call Vista street racing attorney Peter M. Liss at (760) 643-4050.